 The app would randomly ask me to fill out a quick survey about some part of my day.
 The first time it asked about my dinner experience the second night, I gave them an earful about my experience in the Galley.
 To my surprise, the manager for the Galley came and found me the next night at dinner to apologize and to ask for more details so they could work to make improvements.
 I was beyond impressed that they cared that much to seek me out and that they genuinely wanted to knock this experience out of the park.

-Tips are not really allowed.
+Tips are really not expected.
 Virgin includes tips in the cost of the voyage, drinks, spa services, and everything else.
-There is no option to sign an additional tip to your tab, and when presented with cash, each crew member has refused it.
+There is no option to sign an additional tip to your tab, and in my experience, when presented with cash, each crew member refused it.

 Tips to have a fabulous Virgin Voyage:

-Book your dining times before you get on the ship, but make sure you look at the itinerary (the Line Up) before you do.
+Book your dining times before you get on the ship, but look at the itinerary (the Line Up) before you do.
 There’s a lot happening on the ship and several shows you don’t want to miss, so make sure you plan to dine around those times.

 If you want a tattoo from Squid Ink, make sure you get down to the ship before they open the first night.
 The appointment times go FAST, I got the last time slot for a piece my size for the entire voyage, and I booked it two hours after the shop opened.

-Speaking of tattoos, the shop minimum is currently $250.
+Speaking of tattoos, the shop has a minimum spend.
 If you’re getting a tattoo (even one of the predesigned ones), make sure it’s large enough to make it worth the cost.
 Squid Ink isn’t a place you want to get your first tattoo; it’s a shop for people who already have ink and want (and are willing to pay for) a unique experience.
-My Merman cost $900, about 20-25% more than what I would have paid on land (before adding a tip for the land artist).
+My Merman cost $900, about 20-25% more than I would have paid on land (before adding a tip for the land artist).

 Get out of your comfort zone in the restaurants.
 There are AMAZING dishes, but you won’t find the typical steak frit, so expect to try something new.